vuongducphuong/documentation/content/applications/sales/sales/products_prices/ewallets_giftcards.rst

 - :guilabel:`Available On`: select the applications on which the program is valid and available
 - :guilabel:`Website`: select the website on which the program is valid and available.
 Leave this field empty to include all websites.
-- :guilabel:`Point of Sale`: select the :abbr:`PoS (Point of Sale)` in which the program is valid and available.
-Leave this field empty to include all :abbr:`PoS (Point of Sale)`.
+- :guilabel:`Điểm bán hàng`: select the :abbr:`PoS (Điểm bán hàng)` in which the program is valid and available.
+Leave this field empty to include all :abbr:`PoS (Điểm bán hàng)`.

 .. image:: ewallets_giftcards/ewallet-configuration.png
    :align: center